 This paper introduces several novel contributions.
 Firstly two new sets of ad-hoc features for hand gesture recognition have been proposed.
 This work also introduces an efficient solution for the construction of large synthetic training datasets and demonstrates that training on synthetic data can be sufficient in order to effectively classify real gesture samples.
 This allows to avoid the cumbersome construction of large real data training datasets.
-Finally, it introduces a new kind of three-dimensional structure for the combination of multiple features, which proved to generalize well to the real case yet requiring little computational power.
+As another major contribution, it introduces a new kind of three-dimensional structure for the combination of multiple features, which proved to generalize well to the real case yet requiring little computational power.

 The paper is organized in the following way: Section 2 presents the related works.
 Section 3 introduces the general architecture of the proposed system.
 Section 4 presents the proposed feature extraction schemes.
-Then the classification scheme exploiting synthetic training is described in Section 5.
-Experimental results are in Section 6 and finally Section 7 draws the conclusions.
+Then the classification scheme exploiting synthetic training is described in Section